Why Choose NPTC Group of Colleges?

 Members of NPTC Group of Colleges Sixth Form Academy may be eligible to apply for our support for those learners with exceptional GCSE results (mainly A* and A grades gained at GCSE).
 Those applying to competitive universities, particularly those in the Russell Group, Oxford and Cambridge, will receive personalised support through our Gifted and Talented Excellence Programme.
 Application to competitive universities is about more than excellent grades.
 You must make an informed choice regarding the subjects you want to pursue, understand the competitive selection process and systems, submit a polished application and excel at interviews.

 If you have a GCSE profile consisting of mainly A* and A grades, you will be placed into a specific tutorial group that will cater to your needs and aspirations.
 The aim is to broaden your horizons beyond your chosen subjects and to promote analytical reasoning and discussion.
-If you need more information prior to enrolling please contact Deputy Head of Sixth Form on 01639 648453/648320.
+If you need more information prior to enrolling please get in touch.

 Combined Cadet Force (ccf)